FACILITATION:

 Sheila is an experienced facilitator of workshops in both academic and non-academic settings and has worked with most age ranges and abilities.

-Spaces she has taught and co-created work at include Tate Modern, Tate Britain, Tate Liverpool, Heart of Glass, Peterborough Presents, Battersea Arts Centre, Queen Mary University, University of Chichester, Birkbeck College London, University of Salford, King's College, Ealing Council's Pitzhanger Manor and Walpole Park and The Barbican in London.
+Spaces she has taught and co-created work at include Tate Modern, Tate Britain, Tate Liverpool, Heart of Glass, Peterborough Presents, Battersea Arts Centre, Wimbledon UAL, Queen Mary University, Rose Bruford, University of Chichester, Birkbeck College London, University of Salford, King's College, Ealing Council's Pitzhanger Manor and Walpole Park and The Barbican in London.
 She has also led projects and activities within hospitals, schools and daycare settings, working with vulnerable adults, elders and young children.

 MENTORING:

 Sheila regularly mentors both independent artists and students undertaking post-graduate courses.
-Institutions that have employed her as a mentor include University of Chichester, a.pass (advanced performance and scenography studies) in Brussels and Queen Mary University of London.
+Institutions that have employed her as a mentor include Rose Bruford, University of Chichester, a.pass (advanced performance and scenography studies) in Brussels and Queen Mary University of London.

 PERFORMING MEDICINE ASSOCIATE ARTIST: